MatheusABomfim/Resfinder_use/README.md

-# Pipeline for annotation of Antimicrobial Resistance Genes in Multiple Isolates
+# Pipeline for annotation of Antimicrobial Resistance Genes in multiple isolates

 ## Introduction
 This pipeline evaluates isolates for antimicrobial resistance genes using ResFinder and PointFinder.